The shortcode Login Form allows you to add the WooCommerce login form to the page, which will be visible to all unlogged users.

 Just type this in any page where you want it to appear:

 The shortcode “Membership Level Items” allows you to show a complete list of all elements associated to a specific membership plan.
-This list is visible only to users who have subscribed that plan.
+This list is visible only to users who have subscribed to that plan.
 Go to “Membership > Membership Plans” to copy the shortcode related to the plan you want to show.

 You can use the attribute “plan” to set the ID of the membership plan.